 The Aztec owed most of their religious beliefs and practices to the earlier cultures of the Valley of Mexico, notably the Toltec.
 They also borrowed elements from the religious systems of conquered peoples outside the Valley, and from neighboring peoples whom they did not conquer.
 At the time of the Spanish conquest, Aztec religion was still in a process of assimilating a variety of local religious traditions.

 Aztec worship revolved around a complex series of public ceremonies, which were held at the temples and performed by professional priests acting as the intermediaries between gods and people.

 Each deity had his or her own special ceremony.
 These ceremonies shared many common elements, including ritual bathing to cleanse the priests before contact with the divine; sacrifices to gain the gods’ favor; and the acting out of myths by masked performers, complete with dances, songs and processions.
 Given the complexity of the Mesoamerican pantheon, there must have been numerous of such ceremonies through the year.

 The best-known feature of Aztec worship is the practice of human sacrifice.
 Indeed, this element of Aztec culture did have an impact on Aztec waging war, though other factors (such as the demand for tribute) were almost certainly as important.

 There was a large professional priesthood.
 Each temple and god had its own priests, but the whole priesthood was organized into a single elaborate hierarchy.
 This consisted of several ranks of priests, and was headed by the high priest of high priests of Tlaloc and Huitzilopochtli, the leading national gods.
 He presided at the temple in Tenochtitlán.

 The schools which the priests maintained were for the sons of the nobility and elite commoners.
 Most of the novices would not go on into the priesthood, but would go on to a career in government or commerce.
-Instruction was not therefore exclusively religious, but covered a range of learning and behaviour.
+Instruction was not therefore exclusively religious, but covered a range of learning and behavior.
 It played a central role in the transmission of Aztec civilization from one generation to another.